pjg11/scripts/tzc/README.md

 # `tzc`

-A program to convert time from any timezone to your local time.
+Convert time from any timezone to your local time.

 Inspired from a post by Hyde Stevenson - [CLI of the week #19](https://lazybear.io/posts/cli-of-the-week-19/).